tshieldshuemer/tshieldshuemer.github.io/src/data/blog/print-fume-management.md

 ## Background

 FDM printers release **VOCs *(volatile organic compounds)*** and **UFPs *(ultrafine particles)*** when in use.
 The health impacts of these emissions are still being quantified, so since I run my printer in the same room I sleep in, I decided to err on the side of caution.
-While my printer features a built-in passive filter, it recirculates rather than purges, and is not effective against VOCs.
+While my printer features a built-in passive filter, it only recirculates air, and is not effective against VOCs.
 The solution?
 A fume extractor to purge all fumes outside.